PrefectHQ/prefect/docs/guide/tutorials/task-guide.md

 # {<Task: Constant[dict]>, <Task: do_nothing>}
 ```
-The `Constant` Task tells Prefect to treat its input as a raw constant, with no further inspection.
+The `Constant` Task tells Prefect to treat its input as a raw constant, with no further introspection.

 :::